n1tram1/trace/README.md

 # Scripts

 ## trace_sessions
-Shows a recap of the SSH sessions as they end.
+Collect stats of sessions as they end.

 ### Screenshots
 ```